 Our Action Plans, such as the Business Plan, Molokai Science Lab Proposal, student surveys, etc. are all tied to the need to acquire land for expansion for current needs as well as future growth.
-The Molokai Program Coordinator participates on Strategic Planning committees regarding physical infrastructure needs; is active in Academic Senate garnering full-support for the land acquisition from the faculty and APT staff at large; and works towards this immediate goal for Molokai.
+The Molokai Program Coordinator participates on Strategic Planning committees regarding physical infrastructure needs; is active in Academic Senate garnering full-support for the land acquisition from the faculty and APT staff at large; and works toward this immediate goal for Molokai.
+She is currently on a year-long sabbatical and part of her duties include finding resources for Long Range Development Planning (LRDP).